Australia physical disability national rugby league team

-The Australia physical disability national rugby league team represent Australia in international physical disability rugby league competitions throughout Asia-Pacific and the World.
+Australia has a physical disability national ruby league team which represents the country in international competitions, particularly but not exclusively in the Asia-Pacific region.

 At the 2018 Rugby League Commonwealth Championship the team won the Physical Disability tournament based on their group results.
 They drew in the final against New Zealand.
 In September 2018 a squad was named to take part in a best of three series against New Zealand as part of the 2018 Emerging Nations World Championship in Sydney.

 In October 2022 the team competed at the 2021 Physical Disability Rugby League World Cup where they came fourth in the tournament.

 Current squad

-Squad for 2021 PDRL World Cup:
+The squad for the 2021 PDRL World Cup: